Émile Mpenza

-Eka Basunga Lokonda "Émile" Mpenza (born 4 July 1978) is a Belgian former footballer who played as a striker.
+Émile Mpenza (born 4 July 1978) is a Belgian former footballer who played as a striker.
 He has been capped at international level by Belgium.
 His older brother, Mbo, also represented Belgium.

 Club career

 Belgium, Germany and Qatar

 Mpenza started his career at K.V.
 Kortrijk, and then moved to R.E.
 Mouscron and Standard Liège in quick succession, with older brother Mbo playing alongside in all three clubs.
 In 2000, he moved to Bundesliga side FC Schalke 04, in an exchange with Michaël Goossens.
 At Schalke he was very successful together with his compatriot Marc Wilmots and other striker Ebbe Sand but they failed to win the German title on the last day of competition.
 Mpenza returned to Standard three years later.
 In 2004–05 he returned to Germany, signing for Hamburger SV.
 However, in January 2006 he made a surprise move to Qatari team Al Rayyan.

 Manchester City

 Mpenza signed for Manchester City, after playing and scoring in a specially arranged match at Eastlands on 14 February 2007.
 "I am not finished and I will prove it in Manchester", Mpenza told Belgian radio station Bel RTL.
 "I make this move as revenge, with respect to all those who criticised my decision to play in Qatar".
 He made his debut against Wigan Athletic on 3 March 2007 as a half-time substitute replacing Georgios Samaras.
 He scored his first goal for the club in the 2–0 win at Middlesbrough on 17 March 2007, and his second in the 1–0 victory at Newcastle United on 30 March.
 He scored once more in the 2006–07 season, away to Tottenham Hotspur on the last day of the season, as City lost 2–1.

 Having signed until the end of the 2007–08 season, Mpenza scored on City's first pre-season game of the 2007–08 season away to Doncaster Rovers.
 He would also equalise against Fulham and put City ahead against Bristol City and Newcastle United.
 However, facing competition for his place from Rolando Bianchi, Valeri Bojinov, Geovanni and Elano, all signed by new City manager Sven-Göran Eriksson in summer 2007, Mpenza did not score again after September, and was released in July 2008.